|Scale||1 : 64|

 A small side effect of the building was the introduction to the

 Italian language.
 The description was given in Italian, German, English

 and French.
 The German text was mostly correct or I could guess the

 meaning.
 With some work procedures however, when the same sentences in

 English and French were poorly translated, too, I had to use some

 The below-surface planking is walnut, the waterline and the boom of the large staysails are padouk, the above-surface hull is pear, the deck maple, the side panels of the deck houses mahogany, the roofs and hatches again walnut, likewise mast and spars.
 The bulwark is boxwood.
 I used ten different yarns for stays, halliards, and sheets.
 The sails I did myself on the sewing machine of my mother-in-law (Carreras, Domingo and Pavarotti were very helpful).
 The mainsail alone has 55 panels of sail cloth.

 Altogether building the model took me 205 hours in 1999 - 2001.
 The photos on this page are from that time.
-Here are some recent photos.
+Here are some photos from 2009.

 The outcome: a very elegant sleek ship.